Citigroup Inc. (C)

 Overview of Citigroup, Inc.’s business

-Citigroup, Inc. is a global diversified financial services holding company based in New York City and one of the "Big Four" banking institutions in the United States.
-It operates within the Financial Services sector, offering a broad spectrum of financial products and services to consumers, corporations, governments, and institutions.
-Its major offerings include consumer banking and credit, corporate and investment banking, securities brokerage, trade and securities services, and wealth management.
-Citigroup's operations are structured into five primary segments: Services, Markets, Banking, U.S. Personal Banking, and Wealth.
+Citigroup, Inc. is a global diversified financial services holding company based in New York City, providing a broad spectrum of financial products and services.
+Its major offerings encompass consumer banking, credit, corporate and investment banking, securities brokerage, trade and securities services, and wealth management.
+The company also provides various accounts and deposit services, debit and credit cards, loans and mortgages, small business banking solutions, and corporate and institutional lending.
+Other products include asset management, commodities, equities trading, insurance, investment management, mortgage loans, and private equity.
+Citigroup's primary operations are structured into segments such as Services, Markets, Banking, Wealth, and US Personal Banking (USPB).

 C’s Geographic footprint

-Citigroup has an extensive global presence, operating in over 90 countries and jurisdictions.
-The company has an on-the-ground presence in more than 90 countries and can issue currencies in 144 markets.
-Its operations span the Americas, Europe, the Middle East, Africa, and the Asia-Pacific regions.
+Citigroup has an extensive global presence, operating in over 90 countries and jurisdictions with an on-the-ground presence and in 144 markets where it can issue currencies.
+Its services are utilized by clients across the Americas, Europe, the Middle East, Africa, and the Asia-Pacific regions.

 C Corporate Image Assessment